mui/material-ui/docs/data/material/customization/theming/theming.md

 ## Theme provider

-Use `ThemeProvider` to inject a custom theme into your application.
+Use `ThemeProvider` if you want to use a custom theme in your application.
+If this provider is not used, Material UI components will use the library's default theme.
 However, this is optional; Material UI components come with a default theme.

 `ThemeProvider` relies on the [context feature of React](https://react.dev/learn/passing-data-deeply-with-context) to pass the theme down to the components, so you need to make sure that `ThemeProvider` is a parent of the components you are trying to customize.